panda-re/panda/docs/compile.md

 # Compiling PANDA

+WARNING: This document is slightly out of date.
+Look at `panda_install.bash` instead.

 In order to build PANDA, you should use the `build.sh` script in the QEMU directory.
 The script comes with some default options.
 But first, the prerequisites need to be taken care of.